DrDavidL/my-search-buddy/README.md

 - **30-day free trial.** Every Apple ID gets a month of full functionality to kick the tires.
 - **$9.99/year thereafter.** Auto-renewing subscription that funds continuous extractor upgrades, incremental indexing improvements, and priority feature requests.
 - Manage or cancel anytime via the App Store subscription settings; the app reverts to paywall mode when the subscription lapses.
+- **Source stays MIT.** This repository remains MIT licensed, so you can inspect or fork the code, while the commercial App Store build is delivered under the subscription above.
+Contributions continue to be accepted under MIT-compatible terms.

 ## Indexing Model